kennethtegrado/data-structures-in-javascript/readme.md

 ### Dijkstra's Algorithms

 An algorithm used for finding the shortest path from a vertex to another vertex on a graph

+# Dynamic Programming

+A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions

+It only works when we are dealing with **Overlapping Subproblems** and **Optimal Substructure**

+Overlapping Subproblems are problems that can be broken down into subproblems which are reused several times.
+Examples:

+-   Fibonacci Sequence
+    -   Every number after the first two is the sum of the two preceding ones
+-   Merge Sort
+    -   We divide all arrays until we only have one left and then we sort it

+A problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems